fblascogarma/feature_based_sentiment_analysis/README.md

 To create a virtual environment in Python 3 and using VS Code as your IDE, write this in the terminal: py -3 -m venv name_of_project
+In my case, the name_of_project is demo_gh
-And to activate the virtual environment type name_of_project\Scripts\activate
+Go to the folder that contains the virtual environment folder And to activate the virtual environment type name_of_project\Scripts\activate
+You will see in parenthesis (name_of_project) before the path if you successfully activated the virtual environment.